RayAndrade/TheRayCode/PHP/Creational/Prototype/tweets.md

 Tweets:

-1. "🎥 Check out my latest YouTube video on the Prototype Design Pattern! 🌟 Learn the definition, see UML explanations, and dive into a code demonstration.
+1. 🎥 Check out my latest YouTube video on the Prototype Design Pattern! 🌟 Learn the definition, see UML explanations, and dive into a code demonstration.
 Don't miss out on enhancing your software design skills!
-Watch now: [YouTube link] #SoftwareDevelopment #DesignPatterns"
+Watch now: https://youtu.be/Z7NOFramF2k #SoftwareDevelopment #DesignPatterns"

 2. "🔥 Discover the power of the Prototype Design Pattern in my new YouTube video! 🚀 Gain a solid understanding of this pattern with a clear definition, UML breakdown, and a practical code demo.
 Don't wait, level up your coding game today! 📺 [YouTube link] #SoftwareEngineering #Coding"